Skip to main content

 Three signals.

-Search is failing.
-People are asking the same question in Slack repeatedly because the doc is impossible to find.
+Search is failing when people ask the same question in Slack repeatedly because the doc is impossible to find.
 Modern AI Q&A solves this directly.

-Onboarding is painful.
-New hires lose the first week reconstructing tribal knowledge.
+Onboarding is painful when new hires lose the first week reconstructing tribal knowledge.
 KM software cuts ramp-up time by making the org's accumulated knowledge findable.

-Decisions get re-litigated.
-A KM tool with strong link-and-tag support makes prior decisions and their context discoverable, so the team stops re-deciding the same questions.
+Decisions get re-litigated when prior reasoning is not discoverable.
+A KM tool with strong link-and-tag support makes prior decisions and their context findable, so the team stops re-deciding the same questions.

 If none of these apply, a shared Google Drive plus Slack search is fine.